pfroud/bike-prices/README.md

 The original purpose was to visualize bicycle pricing, which would help me think about buying a road bicycle.

-The generated diagrams are exactly what I had in mind, and do reveal some price patterns.
-However, they don't include enough information to be the only guideline in a decision to buy a bicycle.
+The generated diagrams are exactly what I had in mind, but they don't include enough information to be very useful.

 ###Problem